Fastest propeller-driven aircraft: Turboprops

+Overall, probably the fastest aircraft ever equipped with (but not driven exclusively by) an operating propeller was the experimental McDonnell XF-88B, which is a variant of the jet-powered McDonnell XF-88 Voodoo made by installing the Allison T38 turboprop engine in its nose while retaining its original turbojet engines.
+This unusual aircraft was intended to explore the use of propellers in high-speed flight and, when operating in conjunction with the turbojet engines, has achieved speeds of approximately Mach 0.90 in level flight.
+In a dive, it has achieved supersonic speeds, up to slightly above Mach 1.

 Piston engines

 The more "traditional" class of propeller-driven aircraft comprises those powered by piston engines, which include nearly all aircraft from the Wright brothers up through World War II.
 Today piston engines are used almost exclusively on light, general aviation aircraft.
-The official speed record for a piston plane was held by a modified Grumman F8F Bearcat, the Rare Bear, with a speed of 528.315 mph on 21 August 1989 at Las Vegas, New Mexico, United States of America.
+The official speed record for a piston plane was held by a modified Grumman F8F Bearcat, the Rare Bear, with a speed of 528.315 mph on 21 August 1989 at Reno, Nevada, United States of America.
 This record was retired as a new weight class based system was introduced to allow more pilots to set new records across a wider range of aircraft.
-On September 2, 2017, Steve Hinton Jr, in the modified P-51 Mustang Voodoo set the new record of 531.53 mph in the C-1e class (the same weight class Rare Bear would fall into).
+On September 2, 2017, Steve Hinton Jr, in the modified North American P-51 Mustang Voodoo set the new record of 531.53 mph in the C-1e class (the same weight class Rare Bear would fall into).
 This record is also the fastest for any propeller driven piston aircraft.

+Electric

+Rolls-Royce Accel Spirit of Innovation piloted by Steve Jones broke the official electric plane speed record by flying at an average speed of 555.9km/h (345.4 mph) over a 3km course on 19 Nov 2021.